Slins-23/bookmaps/README.md

 ### Bookmarking in Google Street View

-To bookmark a location in Google Street View, all you will have to do is simply click the faded star, just like in Google Maps, it has the same behavior.
-Except that the star icon is at the top-left corner of the screen alongside Google's card with information about the location, instead of at the center-bottom.
+To bookmark a location in Google Street View, all you will have to do is simply click the faded star, just like in Google Maps it has the same behavior.
+Except that the star icon is at the top-left corner of the screen, instead of at the center-bottom.
 If the extension is working as intended, the star should always be there.

 ![streetview_example](https://user-images.githubusercontent.com/35003248/198834830-6a42c1d5-0e76-4675-b83c-ff013e9fb203.png)